-Students will complete on-line assignments via the Mastering Science® Environment and Learning Catalytics® platforms associated with the etext publisher's These website. assignments are required and Students will also graded. in one on-line participate discussion via the Blackboard platform for each module and those are also required, graded assignments.
-There will be three non-cumulative exams and cumulative final exam.
+Students will complete on-line assignments via the Mastering Environment Science® and Learning Catalytics® platforms the associated with etext publisher's website.
+These assignments are required and Students will graded. also on-line participate in one discussion via the Blackboard platform for each module and those are also required, graded assignments.
+There will be three non-cumulative exams and a cumulative final exam.